microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-06.md

     -   Create a new class called `MqttTrafficControlService` to do this (look at the `HttpTrafficControlService` as an example).
     -   Modify the `Program` class to use this new service.
 -   Restart all services & run the `Simulation` application.
--   Once you have the solution running locally, modify the code to use Azure IoTHub & EventHub as the MQTT message broker.
+-   Once you have the solution running locally, modify the `Simulation` to use Azure IoT Hub & modify the Dapr configuration to use Azure EventHub as the MQTT message broker.

 ## Success Criteria